 The Button

-component provides beforeLabel
+component offers beforeLabel

 and afterLabel

-For cleaner structure, flexibility and consistency the beforeLabel
+For better structure, flexibility, and consistency, beforeLabel

 and afterLabel